 - Identify the SQL snippet that you want to use.
 Wherever you found the SQL code, check for a description that will inform you about what the code looks for (productivity, financials, diagnostic tests, etc).
 Also, check for how the report is intended to be used.

 - Once you have determined the SQL code that you want to use, select and copy the entire code.
-Be certain you are only copying the code (and not copying anything outside of the SQL text).
+Only copy the code (do not copy anything but the SQL text).

-- In OP 14, select Tools > Database Viewer.
+- Click the Tools tab > Database Viewer.